The time is now, nature is speaking and telling us to act.© Shawn Heinrichs

-Manta rays are charismatic and magnificent animals that can provide an economic lifeline to local communities across Asia-Pacific, if sustainably managed.
-Conservation International works in Indonesia, New Caledonia, Papua New Guinea and New Zealand to better understand their movements and behaviors to inform their protection.
-We use innovative technology and forge strong partnerships with governments and stakeholders to conserve these incredible creatures, and ensure they are valued — so the species, and the people who rely on them, can continue to thrive.
+Manta rays are charismatic and magnificent animals that can provide an economic lifeline to local communities across Asia-Pacific if sustainably managed.
+Conservation International has worked in Indonesia, New Caledonia, Papua New Guinea, and New Zealand to better understand their movements and behaviors to inform their protection.
+We use innovative technology and forge strong partnerships with governments and stakeholders to conserve these incredible creatures and ensure they are valued — so the species, and the people who rely on them, can continue to thrive.

 Join Conservation International specialists as they carry out conservation work on the ground, across the Asia-Pacific region.
 In a special series, our staff share their heartfelt stories on their journey, the incredible natural environments they work to protect and the people who depend directly upon them.Read more